bigattichouse/umbra/README.md

 9. Table proxies/proxy servers will allow distirbution across multiple machines/processes.
 10. Record versioning should be possible (just use git since we're compiled?)
 11. Umbra will use "kernel" queries like shaders in 3d programming, as well as vectorspace classification to determine suitability.
-    A. Guard: A vectorspace query will determine if a group of data might even be appropriate to a query.
+    1. Guard: A vectorspace query will determine if a group of data might even be appropriate to a query.
 Each page will have a "representative" vector that can quickly weed out whether a query is even appropriate. ("I only have Illinois accounts" vs. "For all California accounts...")
 This will be a 0 to 1 score, so thresholds for passing can be set for more vague queries.
-    B. Indices: Once the guard allows a query to process, the main indices (based on URI) are used to locate the records affected.
+    2. Indices: Once the guard allows a query to process, the main indices (based on URI) are used to locate the records affected.
-    C. Shader/List:  executable code that runs against a given record (or group of records) and returns one or more records.
+    3. Shader/List:  executable code that runs against a given record (or group of records) and returns one or more records.
 These could be a simple boolean (city="Chicago") or a vectorspace score (0 to 1).
 This is operations on the list of all records allowed by the Guard/Index.
 May be used to sort the results, or call functions to process the patterns.
-    D. Shader/Patterns:  the shader will have a list of "registered" patterns, like a switch.
+    4. Shader/Patterns:  the shader will have a list of "registered" patterns, like a switch.
 The list is called similar to pattern matching in Erlang, starting at the top of the list.
 Results are stored in an outbound list (which could consist of a single item, say for Sum() operations)
 10. Results will return a record, in the appropriate order, along with a score.
 Simple boolean responses would be 1|0 default is {1,{some record}}